-1 Zoning

-District of

-1.1 For the purposes of applying this bylaw, the municipality is divided into zoning districts.
+- 1) For the purposes of applying this bylaw, the municipality is divided into zoning districts.

-Districts Symbol

-Agricultural District Α

-Agricultural Residential District AR
+- A) Agricultural District (AG)

-Agricultural Residential District 2 AR2
+- B) Agricultural Residential District (AR)

-Hamlet District Н
+- C) Hamlet District (H)

-Commercial and Industrial District CI
+- D) Commercial and Industrial District (CI)

-2. Map and Boundaries of Zoning Districts
+2) Map and Boundaries of Zoning Districts

-- The boundaries of the districts are shown on the "zoning map" which is attached to, and forms part of this bylaw. - 2.2 Unless otherwise shown on the zoning map, the boundaries of the said districts are site lines, centre lines of streets, lands, roads and such lines extended and the boundaries of the municipality.
+- A) The boundaries of the districts are shown on the Zoning Map which is attached to, and forms part of this bylaw. - B) Unless otherwise shown on the Zoning Map, the boundaries of the said districts are site lines, centre lines of streets, lands, roads and such lines extended and the boundaries of the municipality.

-3. Regulations
+3) Regulations